 Total driving time is about four hours.
 The only gates open 24/7 are gates 4, 7 and 10.

 The IHG Holiday Inn Express Lodging is located about two minutes inside gate 4 on the right-hand side.

-Directions from Gate 1 to Army Community Service (ACS) at 1501 William C. Lee Road:When you enter gate 1, go through the roundabout and turn right onto Bastogne Avenue.
+Directions from Gate 1 to Army Community Service at 1501 William C. Lee Road:When you enter gate 1, go through the roundabout and turn right onto Bastogne Avenue.
 The main ACS building is located on the corner of Bastogne Avenue and William C. Lee Road.
 The building is facing William C. Lee Rd on the right-hand side however you have to turn right on Bastogne Avenue to access the building parking lot near the building.
 A larger parking lot is across William C. Lee Road from the building.

 Fort Campbell Kentucky lies on the Kentucky - Tennessee border between the towns of Oak Grove and Hopkinsville KY and Clarksville TN about 60 miles northwest of Nashville on I-24.
 Nashville International Airport is the nearest airport to Fort Campbell.
 All major airlines fly into the Nashville airport.
 The airport is located about 52 miles from the post.

 Directions from the Airport or from the East:

 Look for directional signs for Gate numbers to enter the installation.
 There are 10 gates accessing Fort Campbell.
 The only gates that are open 24/7 are gate 4, gate 7 and gate 10.